-Security managers had a tough year in 2020.
+Security managers have had it tough these last couple of years.
 Their requirements have changed at a record pace over the last 24 months, with pre-existing trends accelerated by the COVID-19 pandemic, along with new requirements and technologies entering the mix too.

 Challenge: Embracing new mobile credentials

 Has anyone in your business enquired about the availability of a smartphone access system yet?
 If they haven’t, chances are they will soon.
 As we roll into a new decade, we need products that meet the demands of the modern workplace.
 Mobile credentials are the key (literally) to the next generation of access control products, and they are available now.
 So how do they work?

 Essentially a computer that’s in the palm of your hand, the smartphone has become the go-to essential item in our daily lives.
 We never leave home without it.
 Therefore, it makes sense to harness the device’s processing power to streamline every day processes.
 In this case, that means using smart and secure applications to allow the device to carry out the same function as your access control card.

 We’ve launched a mobile access eBook about this exciting new product, and here’s an overview of some benefits.